2010 Wyoming gubernatorial election

-The 2010 Wyoming gubernatorial election was held on Tuesday, November 2, 2010 to elect the Governor of Wyoming.
+The 2010 Wyoming gubernatorial election was held on Tuesday, November 2, 2010, to elect the governor of Wyoming.
 Party primaries were held on August 17.

-While it was initially thought that term limits would prevent incumbent Democratic Governor Dave Freudenthal from running for re-election, the constitutionality of the term limit law has been questioned, leaving the possibility that if Freudenthal had successfully challenged the law, he might have been able to run for a third term.
+While it was initially thought that term limits would prevent incumbent Democratic governor Dave Freudenthal from running for re-election, the constitutionality of the term limit law has been questioned, leaving the possibility that if Freudenthal had successfully challenged the law, he might have been able to run for a third term.
 On March 4, 2010, Freudenthal announced he would not run for a third term.

-Republican candidate Matt Mead defeated Democratic candidate Leslie Petersen in the general election.

-Freudenthal won all counties in 2006, this was reversed in this election when Mead won all counties.
+Republican Matt Mead flipped every county from Democratic to Republican as he won by getting around two-thirds of the votes polled.